 1 Helpful / 7 Not

-Cons: Very hard to navigate on back nine, with a tough uphill walk between several holes that's not really fun.
-Iffy tee pads and signage; holes on the back nine could be missed because of the considerable distance between holes 11 and 12, 14 and 15, and 16 and 17.
+Cons: Very hard to navigate on back nine, with a tough uphill walk between several holes.
+Iffy tee pads and signage; Some holes on the back nine could be missed because of the considerable distance between holes 11 and 12, 14 and 15, and 16 and 17.
 Though not a major fault, players should be prepared for a long day of walking.
 Those expecting a big downhill Hole 18 will be disappointed.